Lobinho6/landing-page-first-project-dnc/README.md

-# landing-page-first-project-dnclanding-page-first-project-dnc
+# landing-page-first-project-dnc
-This is my first try with web development using HTML, CSS and JavaScript.
+This is my first try in the area of web development using HTML, CSS and JavaScript.